-There are lots of options out there, but we think the eight in this list are some of the best.
-Plus, there’s something for everything — from folks who like the sounds of nature to gentle hums for your little one.
+There are lots of options out there, but we think the nine in this list are some of the best.
+Plus, there’s something for everyone — from folks who like the sounds of nature to gentle hums for your little one.

 - Best overall: LectroFan Classic